 Every grieving parent has their own unique style and characteristics that will determine the type of legacy he or she is drawn to.
 Some parents find that the right legacy for them is something as simple and profound as keeping the baby’s memory alive within their home and family.
-Other parents find that the entire course of their life is altered by the legacy they seek to create.
-No matter what legacy you choose as parent or are watching a parent create, there is no legacy so small that it does not have profound impact in this life.
+Other parents find that the entire course of their lives is altered by the legacy they seek to create.
+No matter what legacy you choose as parents or are watching a parent create, there is no legacy so small that it does not have a profound impact in this life.

 - Speaking and Writing

 Some grieving parents find comfort in telling their stories, whether through speaking or writing.
 Journaling, whether on social media or privately at home, can be a powerful way to honor a baby and document grief.
 We have seen families start social media pages or accounts to update families on their journey, their grief, and their future.
 We have seen parents write blogs and even publish books.
 Some parents share their stories by speaking on podcasts, at seminars, or at fundraising events.
 Words, whether spoken or written, are a beautiful legacy.